paulhamsh/PaintaudioMidiCaptain/README.md

 | GPIO 29  |                                                         |

-## Wifi configuration and use
+## Wireless configuration and use

-Code to set and use the wifi connection - to send a sample midi message.
+Code to set and use the wireless connection - to send a sample midi message.
-It seems that both the midi uart and wifi use GPIO 16 and 17, a single uart in the RP2040.
-The wifi uses baud rate 38400 and midi uart uses 31250, the midi standard.
+It seems that both the midi uart and wireless midi use GPIO 16 and 17, a single uart in the RP2040.
+The wireless midi uses baud rate 38,400 and midi uart uses 31,250, the midi standard.
 Not sure how that works it needs further investigation.
-The initialisation of the BK2461 board is at 9600 baud and it seems to forget the configuration between reboots.
+The initialisation of the BK2461 board is at 9,600 baud and it seems to forget the configuration between reboots.
 The configuration data has a different format the LC12S board, which seems to be the closest commercially available BK2461 board.
 Same start bytes, length and general format, but different in the address use.

 ```